hindman/optopus/README.md

 types of help or error text and sometimes exiting.
 Those behaviors can be implemented haphazardly or robustly and well (for example, exiting with a proper status code, emitting error messages to stderr rather than stdout, or even adding color to error output).
-And even when done well, such utilities need to be reimplemented (or copy-pasted) from script to script, because it is not necessarily worth the trouble to package them as a separate library.
+Even when done well, such utilities need to be reimplemented (or copy-pasted) from script to script, because it is not necessarily worth the trouble to package them as a separate library.

 Optopus is fundamentally an argument parser and will not stray too far from that focus, but it will provide commonly needed functionality related to argument handling, help text selection and printing, error message creation, and proper exiting.

+#### Composable data conversion and validation

+Argument parsing is very much concerned with the problem of data conversion and
+validation: for example, a command-line grammar can include validation-adjacent concepts, such as choices for positionals or option parameters.

+Optopus will not attempt to become a data conversion and validation library -- that falls beyond the scope of the project.
+But Opts (and possibly Variants) will have `convert` and `validate` attributes that can be set to one or more callables.
+That approach is not a revolutionary idea, of course, but it is an arrangement well-suited to easy composition of functionality that the user might already have at-hand, either from Python itself (`int`, `float`, `re.compile`, `os.path.isdir`, and so forth), from user-written functions or classes, and from third-party libraries.

+#### Convenient dispatching

+Just as argument parsing is closely linked to conversion and validation, its ultimate purpose is dispatch: most command-line scripts take arguments, execute one or more functions in response, and then exit.

+Optopus will include convenient mechanisms to do that type of thing.
+One involves the concept of usage variants.
+As already discussed, variants provide a powerful means of expressing a command-line grammar and conveying its usage text.
+But variants also work well as a dispatch device.
+Both Opts and Variants can be configured with one or more dispatch functions, which will be called with the parsed result, along with any other args/kwargs the user specifies.

 #### Readable usage text, via symbolic grouping

-As illustrated in a few of the examples above, a program's usage text can made more readable and helpful to end-users by condensing groups of options (or groups of choices) with symbolic names.
+As illustrated in a few of the examples above, a program's usage text can be made more readable and helpful to end-users by condensing groups of options (or groups of choices) with symbolic names.
 Such techniques are sometimes seen in command-line programs with large numbers of options -- so large than an exhaustive listing in the usage text actively undermines usability because it